Bayesian Prompt Learning for Image-Language Model Generalization: Experiments and Results

-\textbf{Setup.} We report the few-shot generalization of our method on $11$ datasets for three different random seeds.
-Each dataset is divided into two disjoint subsets: base classes and new classes.
-We train our method on base classes and evaluate it on both base and new classes.
-For a fair comparison, we follow \citet{zhou2022conditional, zhou2022conditional} in terms of dataset split and number of shots (see Table~\ref{tab:shared_hparams} appendix.)
+\textbf{Task I: unseen prompts generalization} We report the unseen prompts generalization of our method on $11$ datasets for three different random seeds.
+Each dataset is divided into two disjoint subsets: seen classes and unseen classes.
+We train our method on the seen classes and evaluate it on the unseen classes.
+For a fair comparison, we follow \cite{zhou2022learning, zhou2022conditional} in terms of dataset split and number of shots.
+From Table~\ref{tab:base-to-new}, it can be seen that our best-performing method, conditional Bayesian prompt learning, outperforms \coop and \cocoop in terms of unseen prompts generalization by $11.72\%$ and $3.25\%$, respectively.
+Our proposal also demonstrates minimal average variance across all datasets.
+This is achieved by regularizing the optimization by virtue of the variational formulation.
+Moreover, our model also performs better than ProDA~\cite{lu2022prompt}, its probabilistic counterpart, by $2.64\%$.
+This mainly happens because our proposed method learns the prompt distribution directly in the prompt space and allows us to sample more informative prompts for the downstream tasks.